iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 Above results suggest that network can be extended by some random neuron such that it would yield improvement of objective with some large probability.

 It is however not clear how much of improvement extra neurons are causing.
-To gain some insight, consider average objective values for supervised pretraining, with dataset of 100 training points and different number of neurons.
+To gain some insight, consider average objective values for supervised pretraining, with dataset of 100 training points (here and below similar as in previous experiment) and different number of neurons.
 Here tanh non-linearity was used.
 Results were averaged over one hundred different random instances of dataset.

 ![Result of extension by random neuron with tanh non-linearity.](/images/localminimum/experiments_1.png)